 My family and I are back from our blissful two weeks break in Pembrokeshire.
 I was hoping for 24 degrees at least, instead we got 18; not exactly bikini wearing weather.
 Hubby bought us all wetsuits and that saved the trip.
 We spent our days swimming in the sea; walking along costal paths; visiting local attractions like Dinosaur Park, as well as, stuffing our faces with fish and chips and Welsh ice cream.
-One of our most memorable days was our day at Blue Lagoon Wales Water Park.
+We were given tickets in exchange for reviewing Blue Lagoon Wales but I have to say, it was one of our most memorable days was our day in Pembrokeshire.
 Despite the chill outside we had a blast in the glorious warmth of Blue Lagoon Wales Waterpark taking to the slides for splash fun.

 You don’t have to be a guest of Bluestone to visit the waterpark.
 Blue Lagoon has its own entrance way.
 Bluestone Resort kindly gave us tickets to visit the water park for the purpose of this review.
 During the Peak Season your ticket entitles you to 3 hours swim (excl.
 December).
 Four years old and above tickets cost £12.95 and a ticket for a family of four (can be for 4 adults, 2 adults and 2 children, 3 adults and 1 child or 1 adult and 3 children) cost £48.